 One of the Working Group participants, Penn State Center Engaging Philadelphia, developed an easy to understand soil safety best practices one-pager that gardeners can start using right now to make sure they and their families are growing safely!
 En español aquí.

 The Urban Agriculture Subcommittee supported legislation to create the Philadelphia Land Bank and submitted feedback about the Land Bank Bill and Strategic Plan through testimony.
 The Land Bank will facilitate a process for acquiring vacant, tax delinquent parcels and returning them for a variety of productive uses.
 One of the priority uses is for urban agriculture and open space.

 One of FPAC’s partners, the Public Interest Law Center, developed the Vacant Land 215 toolkit that explains several pathways for how residents can access vacant land for urban agriculture and other uses.
 En español aquí.

 The subcommittee meets on the last Wednesday of the month from 3:30pm to 5:00pm at Philadelphia Parks and Recreation at 1515 Arch St, 10th floor . (*Please note, there is a security process and a form of ID is required to enter the building, if you do not have a form of ID or need support with this process please let us know).
-If you are interested in getting involved, please contact co-chairs Nancy Kohn and Ash Richards.
+If you are interested in getting involved, please contact Hannah Chatterjee and Mary Pham.